NREL/OpenDSS-wrapper/README.md

 # OpenDSS-wrapper
-Distribution system simulation python wrapper to connect OpenDSSDirect.py with a co-simulation
+Distribution system simulation python wrapper to connect OpenDSSDirect.py with a co-simulation framework

 The wrapper contains user-friendly functions for various OpenDSS commands:
 * Getting and setting power